 Personally, part of why I dig Staks and the Scale Robo cars is that they look like very functional robots, almost like weird future construction vehicles.
 Granted, Staks does not have the Scale Robo spindly arms and grabbing claws like something out of one of those horrible crane games, but the aesthetic direction is closer to Scale Robo than it is to the other Big Machine Robo toys.

 Staks is not really up to the quality level of the Scale Robos, either.
 Those toys all have rubber tires and Staks has these crappy all plastic wheels.
 If it weren't for the solid diecast legs, Staks would not have anywhere near as much metal as the Scale Robos.

-The Scale Robo DX toys also have nicer stickers and more of them, which helps their appearance.
+The Scale Robo DX toys also have cleaner stickers and more of them, which helps their appearance.
 Some paint would also go a long way.
-Staks doesn't really stand up to the Scale Robo DX toys in this department, but there are still some really nice scultped details, especially in the diecast metal legs and shiny vacuum metallized chest plate.
+Staks doesn't really stand up to the Scale Robo DX toys in this department, but there are still some really good sculpted details, especially in the diecast metal legs and shiny vacuum metallized chest plate.
 In fact, there's a lot of vacuum metallized "chrome" on this toy and it looks great.
-Watch out though, as with most toys, repeated handling will eventually wear down this nice shiny finish.
+Watch out though, as with most toys, repeated handling will eventually wear down this shiny finish.

 This European release of Staks Transport is interesting because while it is colored orange and has the yellow stickers, it has a blue tint to the windshield and the smokestacks are longer than the American release.
 Obviously there were different toy safety standards at play here.
 I've never seen long smokestacks on an American Staks, but they are certainly long in the TV commercials!